Yngvars saga víðförla: Physical and historical evidence

 One argument for the theory that the journey was to Byzantium (and not the Caspian) is supported by references to fire being used against their ships and the knowledge of "Greek fire" by the Byzantines, which is recorded to have been used in such a way in 1043.

+Source material

+The saga also draws on learned literature, including the late twelfth-century translation of The Book of Joseph and Aseneth.